 As the sun climbed into the sky, sunlight peeking through the cracks in the boards, Kim decided to venture out on deck.
 She wanted to see if they had finally made it to the spot where the ocean turned from turbulent cobalt to a brilliant cerulean.
 She also figured she would pick up her and her beau's morning meals.
 Placing a gentle kiss to Josh's slightly parted lips, she pulled away from her snoozing fiancé and ventured topside.

 "I can't wait until we hit land, just so I can take a warm bath," Kim muttered, strolling over to the side of the vessel.

 Her attention went away from the water as she felt movement behind her.
 She turned to see pair of the crewmen watching her.
 The sparks in their eyes made her curl her lip in disgust.
-Part of her wished that they would just go ahead and try, so that she could show that they picked the wrong girl to ogle.
+Part of her wished they would just go ahead and try, so she could show them that they picked the wrong girl to ogle.

 She forgot about that little saying where she should be careful what she wished for.

 Soup, stew, and porridge were staple meals on ships.
 Kim had not known that until the voyage.
 She did not have many problems with it.
 In fact, she adjusted to it much easier than Josh did.
 To keep his ego from getting too deflated, she promised him that it was more than likely because he suffered from seasickness most of the time.
 Really, he just had a weak constitution and they both knew that.
 He appreciated she tried to spare his pride, though, and often went along with her, much to their amusement.